seqan/seqan3/doc/tutorial/sam_file/index.md

 When writing a SAM file without any further specifications, the default file assumes that all fields are provided.
 Since those are quite a lot for alignment files, we usually want to write only a subset of the data stored in the SAM format and default the rest.

-For this purpose, you can also select specific fields by giving an additional seqan3::fields object to the constructor.
+For this purpose, you can use the seqan3::sam_record to write out a partial-record.

-\attention The **order** of the field tags in your seqan3::fields object will determine
-           the order of values stored in the record type!

-\snippet doc/tutorial/sam_file/sam_file_snippets.cpp main
+\snippet doc/tutorial/sam_file/sam_file_writing.cpp main
-\snippet doc/tutorial/sam_file/sam_file_snippets.cpp writing
-\snippet doc/tutorial/sam_file/sam_file_snippets.cpp main_end

 Note that this only works because in the SAM format **all fields are optional**.
-So if we provide less fields when writing, default values are printed.
+So if we provide less fields when writing, default values are written out.

 \assignment{Assignment 3: Writing id and sequence information}

-Write a small program that writes the following read ids + sequences:
+Write a small program that writes the following read ids + sequences as unmapped (see seqan3::sam_flag):

 ```
 read1: ACGATCGACTAGCTACGATCAGCTAGCAG
 read2: AGAAAGAGCGAGGCTATTTTAGCGAGTTA
 ```

 Your ids can be of type `std::string` and your sequences of type `std::vector<seqan3::dna4>`.